lfishRhungry/zbanner/README.md

 ## Intro/Design

-Unlike existing high-speed scanners that Tx and Rx threads work in completely asynchronous mode, Xtate enables richer scanning strategies by creating callback queues in both threads and dividing the scanning process at a fine-grained level into individual functional modules.
+Unlike existing high-speed asynchronous scanners, Xtate enables richer scanning strategies by dividing the scanning process at a fine-grained level into individual functional modules.
 This is how Xtate working internally (or you can check it by `xtate --intro`):

 ```
 +--------------------------------------------------------------------------------------------------+